-Rides are organised on the last Sunday of every month.
+Rides are organised on the last Sunday of every month (except December).
 No need to book just turn up!
 Pass the word!

 The ride is a great opportunity to gain confidence on your bike in a fun and sociable environment.
 Led by experienced Kingston Council cyclist instructors, the ride lasts for two to three hours and takes place in quieter routes at a leisurely pace.
 It includes a refreshment break.

 - Cover brake levers and pedal efficiently using gears (if present) while looking up and ahead

 - Look around to identify and avoid hazards while pedaling

 - Turn left and right at different speeds

 - Slow down and stop

 If you are a complete beginner, please visit our Cycle Skills page to receive free training.

 Meet at 10am next to the Falling Telephone Boxes outside Wilkinson's, west end of Old London Road.

 Kingston Cycling Campaign are a campaigning group that also organise regular led rides.